Ultrasonic Clamp-On Flow Meter (USM) Specialists

 At The Forefront Of Clamp-On Technology For Over 30 Years

 The application of clamp-on flow ultrasonic flow’ meters to the heavy industries, particularly Oil & Gas, is one of ABLE’s foundation stones.
-In fact, ABLE’s founder, Mike Shortall installed and commissioned the very first clamp-on ultrasonic flow meter to be deployed on an offshore North Sea platform in the early 1990’s.
+In fact, ABLE’s founder installed and commissioned the very first clamp-on ultrasonic flow meter to be deployed on an offshore North Sea platform in the early 1990’s.

 ABLE have been involved in ultrasonic flow metering for almost 40 years.
 In keeping with ABLE’s reputation for pushing the envelope and adding value, many of the major innovations in this field have been introduced into industry by ABLE.
 For example: